gilnam74/vex-sneppet/VEX-Quick-start.md

 ```

 #### Create a circle
 Here we come to a more fancy stuff!
 At this point, we will start using trigonometry to draw a circle.

+In the [line example](create-a-line) we define the position of each point in 3D space using the Cartesian coordinate system by setting X, Y and Z values.
+This is the most intuitive and accustomed coordinate system, however not the only one.
+When it comes to a circle the Polar coordinate system may be useful.

 #### Sine